ca-ros/DataSciencePortfolio/Bike-trips-in-Chicago/README.md

 *The project was completed as a part of Google's Data Analytics Professional Certificate online course on Coursera.*

 ## 🚴‍♀️ About the Data
-This dataset is provided by [Divvy bikes](https://divvybikes.com) according to the [Divvy Data License Agreement](https://ride.divvybikes.com/data-license-agreement).
+This data set contains 8 years worth of divvy-bikes trip data from 2013-2021.
+The data is provided by [Divvy bikes](https://divvybikes.com) and wrangled by [Chris](https://www.linkedin.com/in/arthur0418/).

 Each trip is anonymized and includes:
 - Trip start day and time